Click Farms- the not so known face of social media

 “IN A RECENT STUDY, ADOBE FOUND THAT ABOUT 28% OF WEBSITE TRAFFIC SHOWED STRONG “NON-HUMAN SIGNALS,” LEADING THE COMPANY TO BELIEVE THAT THE TRAFFIC CAME FROM BOTS OR CLICK FARMS.
 THE COMPANY STUDIED TRAFFIC ACROSS WEBSITES BELONGING TO THOUSANDS OF CLIENTS.”

-All the above information raises the question of how does this effects me?
+All the above information raises the question of how does this affect me?
 Well besides being a marketing gimmick the reality of the digital ads drive campaigns and clicks are in question.
 It’s difficult to trust the metrics we have been following for years to see the ROI results.

 EVEN GOOGLE ADMITS THAT THIS IS A HUGE PROBLEM – GOOGLE ISSUING REFUNDS TO ADVERTISERS OVER FAKE TRAFFIC, PLANS NEW SAFEGUARD- 08-25-2017